wal-g/wal-g/README.md

 # WAL-G

-WAL-G is an archival and restoration tool for Postgres.
+WAL-G is an archival restoration tool for Postgres.

 WAL-G is the successor of WAL-E with a number of key differences.
 WAL-G uses LZ4 compression, multiple processors and non-exclusive base backups for Postgres.
-More information on the design and implementation of WAL-G can be found (here)[]
+More information on the design and implementation of WAL-G can be found on the Citus Data blog titled ["BLOG NAME"](https://www.citusdata.com/blog/...).

 **Table of Contents**
 - [Installation](#installation)